mekthejacker/dotfiles/bin/wallpaper_setter/README.md

 `-w` Redraw current wallpaper.
 Useful in autostart script if this script is left hanging in the background for some reason.

+`-z directory` Make a symbolic link to the current wallpaper in the specified directory on wallpaper change.

 ##### Notes

 - The order of keys is important!